n-reeves/n-reeves.github.io/_projects/Neural Speech Enhancement.md

 # Example

 Here is a preview of the system's capability.
 There are clear aesthetic issues with the output, however it appears that background noise is being supressed and the speech content is largely preserved.
+It is unclear whether the system provides any perceptual advantage in output quality during noisy scenarios for individuals with hearing impairments in real-life situations.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">